Lennestadt

-Lennestadt itself is not an actual town but a community which comprises several towns and villages.
+Lennestadt itself is not an actual town but a municipality which comprises several towns and villages.

 Geography

 Lennestadt lies at the common point of the Ebbegebirge (in the west), Homert and Rothaargebirge (in the east) Nature Parks and is crossed by the river Lenne, a tributary to the Ruhr.
-Besides the Hundem, which empties into the Lenne in the outlying centre of Altenhundem, the Veischede also feeds this river.
+Besides the Hundem, which empties into the Lenne in the outlying centre of Altenhundem, the Veischede also feeds this river, near Grevenbrück.

 Lennestadt's position is 51° 03' to 51° 12' N, 7° 58' to 8° 15' E. The town's highest point is the Härdler (756 m), and its lowest is on the Lenne near Borghausen (239 m).

-Neighbouring communities
+Neighbouring municipalities

-Lennestadt borders in the north on the communities of Eslohe and Finnentrop, in the east on Schmallenberg and Bad Berleburg, in the south on Kirchhundem, and in the west on the towns of Attendorn and Olpe.
+Lennestadt borders in the north on the municipalities of Eslohe and Finnentrop, in the east on Schmallenberg and Bad Berleburg, in the south on Kirchhundem, and in the west on the towns of Attendorn and Olpe.

-Constituent communities
+Constituent municipalities

 Within Lennestadt's municipal area lie the following centres:

 Altenhundem, Altenvalbert, Bilstein, Bonzel, Bonzelerhammer, Brenschede, Bruchhausen, Burbecke, Elspe, Elsperhusen, Einsiedelei, Germaniahütte, Gleierbrück, Grevenbrück, Habbecke, Hachen, Haus Hilmecke, Haus Valbert, Halberbracht, Hengstebeck, Hespecke, Kickenbach, Kirchveischede, Kracht, Langenei, Maumke, Meggen, Melbecke, Milchenbach, Oberelspe, Obermelbecke, Obervalbert, Oedingen, Oedingermühle, Oedingerberg (formerly Berge), Saalhausen, Sporke, Stöppel, Theten and Trockenbrück.

 The fact that there is not a physical town of Lennestadt, but that Lennestadt is an aggregation of the smaller towns listed above, often leads to confusion among visitors.

 History

-The town of Lennestadt was founded on 1 July 1969 as legal successor to the Amt of Bilstein out of seven former communities and outlying centres.
+The town of Lennestadt was founded on 1 July 1969 as legal successor to the Amt of Bilstein out of seven former municipalities and outlying centres.

 The earliest traces of settlers in the current municipal area date to the Early Middle Ages.
 The centres of Elspe and Oedingen were first mentioned in a document in 1000 that Emperor Otto III had issued.
 This makes them the oldest places in Olpe district.

 In the 19th century, parts of the current town area were characterized by mining, ironworking and metalworking.

 Amalgamations

 In 1975, Milchenbach was joined with Lennestadt.
-It had formerly belonged to the community of Lenne (now part of Schmallenberg).
+It had formerly belonged to the municipality of Lenne (now part of Schmallenberg).